 We use the powerful techniques of experimental evolution to directly test hypotheses about how patterns of change and reliability in the environment and of stimuli will influence the evolution of plasticity, in the form of learning, and in fixed behaviors, in the form of innate bias or preference.
 Reliability of types of stimuli can also predict when prepared learning will evolve.

-Experimental evolution is just a start, and we maintain some subsets of populations which we are using to test hypotheses about costs of learning, trade-offs of life history and of economics, generalization of learning and preference, mechanisms of memory, and differences in gene expression and genome.
+Experimental evolution is just a start, and we maintained some subsets of populations which we used to test hypotheses about costs of learning, trade-offs of life history and of economics, generalization of learning and preference, mechanisms of memory, and differences in gene expression and genome.
+Sadly, we lost our evolved populations during the pandemic lab shut down so we are working through lots of data to publish everything we can while we plan new experimental evolution work.

 We generally think of learning as a means to track change in the environment.
 How will economics and change favor tracking and which conditions favor constant choice, like the flower constancy we see in bumblebees?
 How does change in the environment affect how animals weight different types of information?
 We are using both bumble bees and flies to address some of these questions.
 With bees we are applying classic tracking models from foraging theory to look at how change, innate bias, and other factors affect when new information will be acquired and applied.
 We are also looking at decision rules and theories from human economics to predict patterns of behavior in foraging bees.